Bhagavad Gita 5: Both Karma Yoga and Sannyasa Yoga lead to salvation

 Outline of Chapter 5: The Yoga of Renunciation of Action

-Outline of Chapter 5 Yoga Renunciation of action Sannyasa (Bhagavad Gita, Karma)
+Outline of Chapter 5 Yoga of Renunciation of action Sannyasa (Bhagavad Gita, Karma)

 1. Yoga of Knowledge (Sankhya)